 There are 3 components to the apprenticeship: the training programme, mandatory qualifications and end point assessment (EPA).

 Apprentices will need to successfully complete the 3 mandatory standard components: core knowledge, skills and behaviours, prior to sitting their EPA.
-For detail of the Standard programme see the ‘Purpose and Structure’ document in the box below.
+To find out more about the Fishmonger Apprenticeship see the Fishmonger Standard.

 Apprentices are also required to attempt Level 2 English and Maths before sitting their EPA, though success at this level is not compulsory.

-To find out more about the Level 2 Fishmonger Apprenticeship, FDQ Certificate in Fish and Shellfish Industry Skills or EPA, talk to one of our friendly team on 0113 3970 395 or email us at EPA@fdq.org.uk
+To find out more about the end-point assessment talk to one of our friendly EPA team on 0113 3970 395 or email us at EPA@fdq.org.uk